-This article presents the findings of ongoing research by Standard and Poor's Rating Services on the credit dynamics of the evolving road toll sector.
-The report updates the results of a 2002 international retrospective on toll road traffic forecasting performance.
+This article presents the findings of ongoing research by Standard & Poor's Rating Services on the traffic forecasting risk.

 Traffic forecasts are central to the assessment of credit risk in most toll facility findings.
 However, a consistent feature of toll road traffic forecasting is that figures prepared for host jurisdictions worldwide are optimistic.